 RA DE: 0.01% PSNRL: -0.17% wPSNRY: -0.09%, PSNRY: -0.06%

 Similar encoding and decoding time as the anchor.

+Updated text provided separately for CE1-1.1 and also fixed some typos in text.

 Introduction

 The long luma deblocking filter in VVC draft [1] is very good in supressing blocking artifacts.
 However, in some cases it can happen that wrong long luma deblocking filter decisions are made due to not checking all samples before deblocking.
 In some other cases natural edges are filtered due to too high beta threshold for long luma deblocking filter decision check of samples close to the boundary.
 Section 2 proposes additional gradient calculations to also check edges around p6/q6, e.g. around 7:th sample from boundary in block P and block Q respectively, which currently not is checked, to avoid applying the long filter in cases of natural edges around q6/p6.
 Section 3 propose to reduce the beta threshold for samples p0 to p5 and q0 to q5 to avoid applying the long filter in case of natural edges somewhere between first and 6:th sample in block P or somewhere between first and 6:th sample in block Q. Results are shown in section 4 and conclusions in section 5.
 The fixes were first described in JVET-P0411 [2] and in CE1 description [3] and the suggested changes here are identical to those with respect to software but the specification text have been corrected such that strong and weak deblocking decisions not are modified.